Antenna Efficiency

 Ground Losses

-No Ground PlaneThe biggest single factor (most of the time) is ground loss, written Rg, and is effectively in series with the input impedance.
-The average recognized figure for ground loss, varies from 10 to 2 ohms (80 through 10 meters), but may be considerably higher.
+Post MountingThe average recognized figure for ground loss, varies from 10 to 2 ohms (80 through 10 meters).
+It may be considerably higher than this value, but never lower!
 Lack of proper bonding, incorrect or missing control line chokes, poor mounting techniques, poor mounting locations, and incorrectly terminated coax feeds, all play a part.
+And, since ground losses are proportional to the square of the field intensity, if you double the field intensity, the power losses increase by four times!
+This in the main reason ground losses should be kept as low as possible, especially when using physically short (mobile) antennas.

-Vertical Radiation PatternGround losses also effect the radiation at low angles, as illustrated in the chart at left.
-As ground losses increase, the mean takeoff angle (the angle of maximum radiation, ≈27°) changes very little.
+Ground losses also affect the low angle radiation.
+At depicted in the chart at right, the mean takeoff angle (the angle of maximum radiation, ≈27°) isn't affected by ground losses.
 However, the amount of power radiated at any given angle does change, especially at the lower angles (<15°).
-Thus, we have yet another reason to minimize ground losses, by placing as much metal mass under the antenna as possible.
+Thus, we have yet another reason to minimize ground losses, by placing as much metal mass (directly) under the antenna as possible.

 Lastly, there are cases where ground losses takes a back seat to coil losses.
-Low-band, short, stubby antennas are an example.
+Short, stubby antennas are an example.
 It is not uncommon for the coil losses in these antennas, to be 2 or 3 times the ground loss.
 This magnitude of coil loss is also the reason short, stubby antennas don't need matching.

 ☜Return☜